kablammyman/Utils/SQLiteUtils/SQLite3/readme.txt

-1) use the vis studio cmd prompt to get to it, type in "dev" in the search
+1) use the vis studio cmd prompt to get to it, type in "dev" in the search if you dont have it

+From VS2013 Menu Select "Tools", then Select "External Tools".
+Enter as below:
+Title: "VS2013 Native Tools-Command Prompt" would be good
+Command: C:\Windows\System32\cmd.exe
+Arguments: /k "C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools\VsDevCmd.bat"
+Initial Directory: Select as suits your needs.
+Click OK.
+Now you have command prompt access under the Tools Menu.

 ////////////////////////Building A Windows DLL/////////////////////////////////////